 - College administrators and/or faculty team planning, team building…

 - Coaching for executives, teams, and individuals served by nonprofits

-- Customized topics to provide on site or at your school or organization: Plan for School, College, Profession; Best-Self Leadership, Leadership Lessons Learned from Horses; Environmental Leadership, Sustainable Agriculture
+- Customized topics to provide on site or at your school or organization: Plan for School, College, Profession; Best-Self Leadership, Leadership Lessons Learned from Horses; Sustainable Agriculture…

 - Freedom Fence for Your Cats and Dogs: photos, info on materials, web page, presentations on why and how.
 Freedom Fence not only protects your pets from predators and dangers like cars on roads, it protects wildlife from your pets (cats kill over a billion birds every year).

-- Life Leaders is nonprofit providing educational programs and supporting public service protecting animals, but does not own land.
+- Life Leaders is a nonprofit providing programs and public service, not a place.
 Events are hosted at Triple D Ranch and Farm.

 Camp Rockhurst student meets a horse for the first time.
-In a completely safe way, he transformed from a state of fear to courage while smiling.
-Next time, he will be more likely to not let fear keep him from trying.
+In a safe way, he transformed from a state of fear to courage.
+Next time, he will be more likely to not let fear keep him from trying to grow and serve.

 Principles and Practices

-- Animal sanctuary for horses, donkeys, dogs, cats, ducks, deer, and other wildlife
+- Animal sanctuary for horses, donkeys, dogs, cats, and wildlife

 - Work and play with people to have purpose